Asynchronous eCourse beginning Monday, May 4, 2015 and continuing for 4 weeks

 Week 2: Student Motivation and Learning Theories

-- The effect of a learning theory on student motivation and how to leverage it
+- Examining the effect of a learning theory on student motivation and how to leverage it

 Week 4: Choosing the Right Tools

-- Developing appropriate learning activities based on goals and assessment
+- Creating appropriate learning activities based on goals and assessment

 Every week’s lesson will offer optional reading and activities for using critical pedagogies to take your instructional design a step further.